 Dr. Ungerleider is an experimental psychologist and neuroscientist, and Chief of the Laboratory of Brain and Cognition at the National Institute of Mental Health.
 Ungerleider has been elected to the National Academy of Sciences (2000), the American Academy of Arts and Sciences (2000), the Institute ...

 Carol worked as a branch librarian with the NYPL for 34 years.
 She grew up in the Bronx.

 Reverend Claudia is a semi-retired priest at St. John’s Episcopal Church in Yonkers.
 Before her ordination into the priesthood, she worked in publishing.
-At Harpur College, she was the first woman elected head of the student government.
+At Harpur College, she was the first woman elected head of SDC (Students for Democratic Change), the progressive student government.

 For 30 years, Lynn successfully guided institutions under regulatory enforcement actions and helped create and implement anti-money laundering programs.
 At Harpur, she managed the student-run radio station, WHRW.